tale-toul/OCPonpremviaACM/README.md

 Boot up the bastion.

-Ssh into the bastion host and show the available disks, a new sdb disk of 250G should appear:
+Ssh into the bastion host and show the available disks, a new 250GB sdb disk should appear in the output:
 ```
 $ lsblk
 NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT